braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/best_practices.md

 - Used the app recently
 - Spent money and made purchases

-For instance, you could create a segment named "Power users" with these filters:
+For example, you could create a segment named "Power users" with these filters:
 - Has used these apps more than 10 times in the last 14 days
 - Has spent more than 50 dollars